-Duin simle 4

-Principle 1 - Context and Character Consider angled/raking wall to second floor bedroom wall on boundary to create loft form tying into the existing top of wall to the neighboring building.
+Dringinla 4 Constitution and Marking and Marking to the Constitution of the Co Principle 1 - Context and Character Consider angled/raking wall to second floor bedroom wall on boundary to create loft form tying into the existing top of wall to the neighboring building.
 As an alternative to this, possibly a diagonal in the façade via a change of material/colour to lock design into context acknowledging the neighboring boundary wall may suffice.
 Principle 2 - Landscape quality A landscape architect will need to sign off on the landscaping requirements to confirm they comply with the City's requirements.
-An arboriculturalist consultant report will need to be submitted for the existing tree at the entry

-Principle 3 - Built form and scale •

-Principle 4 - Functionality and build quality Consider removing the left wall around the existing tree and set the gate further back into the property thereby creating an entry niche for letterboxes etc. Whilst the entry sequence is generous consider trading ground space allowed to entry sequence for terrace space provided to units at first floor, northeast boundary.

-Principle 5 - Sustainability •

-Principle 6 - Amenity Amenity from the upper floor is impacted from the entry being too generous- as per Principle 4 above.

-Principle 7 - Legibility •

-Principle 8 - Safety •

-Principle 9 - Community •

-Principle 10 - Aesthetics Technical services to advise on the turf drive way deep soil zone and turf hardstand deep soil zones.
+An arboriculturalist consultant report will need to be a submitted for the position tree at the partie.
+D : submitted for the existing tree_at the entry Principle 3 - Built form and scale • Principle 4 - Functionality and build quality Consider removing the left wall around the existing tree and set the gate further back into the property thereby creating an entry niche for letterboxes etc. Whilst the entry sequence is generous consider trading ground space allowed to entry sequence for terrace space provided to units at first floor, northeast boundary.
+Principle 5 - Sustainability • Principle 6 - Amenity Amenity from the upper floor is impacted from the entry being too generous- as per Principle 4 above.
+Principle 7 - Legibility • Principle 8 - Safety • Principle 9 - Community • Principle 10 - Aesthetics Technical services to advise on the turf drive way deep soil zone and turf hardstand deep soil zones.
 Comments